dustinpfister/blog_posts/_posts/threejs-object3d.md

 <!-- more -->

-## What to know before hand
+## The Object3d class and what to know before hand

-This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or javaScript in general.
-This post is on an advanced topic on [three.js](/categories/three-js/) and I expect that you have some basic working knowledge of what there is to know before hand when it comes to the very basic of three.js and client side javaScript in general.
+This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or javaScript in general, but an advanced topic on [three.js](/categories/three-js/).
+With that said I expect that you have some basic working knowledge of what there is to know before hand when it comes to the very basics of three.js, and client side javaScript in general.

 ### Version Numbers matter with three.js big time